kaminiwalunj/OpenAIWorkshop/scenarios/prompt_engineering/04_Fine_Tuning.md

 ## Summary

-In this exercise, you gained knowledge on various topics about what exactly is fine tuning, differences between fine tuning and prompt engineering and their operation costs to be considered.
+In this exercise, you gained knowledge on various topics about what exactly is fine-tuning, the differences between fine-tuning and prompt engineering and their operation costs to be considered.

 ### Click on Next >> to proceed with the next exercise.